Cultural and environmental factors in socio-cognitive development

 - poster pdf, poster jpg, poster png

-- Him Cheung (Chinese University of Hong Kong, China)
+- Him Cheung (previously Chinese University of Hong Kong, Education University of Hong Kong, China),

 - Piotr Konderak (Maria Curie-Sklodowska University, Poland)

-- Adam Puktko (Adam Mickiewicz University in Poznań)
+- Adam Putko (Adam Mickiewicz University in Poznań),

-- Anna Kamza (Adam Mickiewicz University in Poznań)
+- Anna Kamza (SWPS University of Social Sciences and Humanities in Poznań),

 - Maciej Haman (Warsaw University).